There’s a strange kind of camaraderie that exists between a teacher and his students.

 English is one of those fantastic subjects that lends itself to debate and discussion better than any others.
 There’s nothing more satisfying to witness than an entire class deeply engaged in discussion of the intentions of a legendary writer.
 It’s wonderful to see a book, that was written nearly 100 years ago, creating such dynamism and excitement in the classroom.

-That a group of 30-strong semi-illiterate inner-city kids were so charmed with the luminous charm of Jay Gastby was to be expected.
+That a group of 30-strong semi-illiterate inner-city kids were so enthused with the luminous charm of Jay Gastby was to be expected.
 However, it was their fascination with Nick Carraway – the narrator of the novel – that surprised me the most.

 Nick is a strange, unreliable narrator.
 A rank outsider amongst the Upper Classes of West Egg and evidently at odds with the exorbitant wealth that Gatsby aspires to and the Buchanans embody – he made for an ideal touchstone for the young readers.